nabeel-oz/qlik-py-tools/docs/Prophet.md

 Concatenate([Forecast Calendar])
 LOAD
     FORECAST_DATE,
+    FORECAST_WEEK,
     FORECAST_MONTH,
     FORECAST_YEAR,
     FORECAST_DATE_TYPE,
     FORECAST_DATE as FORECAST_KEY
 RESIDENT [Forecast Calendar];

+// Optional bit if you want to consider specific holidays in the forecast.
-// Add holidays to the Forecast Calendar.
+// Here we add holidays to the Forecast Calendar.
 In this case we only have holidays from 2014-2019 so we should only use holiday functions for this range.
 // With a left join we get NULL values in HOLIDAY_NAME if there was no holiday on that date.
 This is what we want.
 LEFT JOIN ([Forecast Calendar])
 LOAD